wdidc/dc_instructor_handbook/readme.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-## WDI Handbook > *Local Process*
+## WDI Handbook for DC

-This section details core processes that apply to how you will run WDI in your city.
+This section details core processes that apply to how we run WDI in DC.
+These are addenda to or clarification of the [GA Corporate Handbook](https://github.com/GA-WDI/handbook)

 Section                              | Description
 -----------------------------------  | ------------